isomerpages/scamshield/_bot-guide/How to Setup the Bot.md

 **Step 2**

 *   Tap on "Continue to chat" to access ScamShield - you will be redirected to the ScamShield Bot on WhatsApp.
-If you don't WhatsApp, you can download WhatsApp first.
+If you don't have WhatsApp, you can download the official WhatsApp platform first.
  ![Redirect to Bot on WhatsApp](/images/redirection%20to%20bot.png)

  **Step 3**